 In FY 2019, BJA began requiring reporting from states pursuant to the Death in Custody Reporting Act (DCRA; Public Law 113-242).
 DCRA requires states to report to the Attorney General information regarding the death of any person who is detained, under arrest, in the process of being arrested, en route to be incarcerated, or is incarcerated at a municipal or county jail, state prison, state-run boot camp prison, boot camp prison that is contracted out by the state, any state or local contract facility, or other local or state correctional facility (including any juvenile facility).
 All DCRA data are reported in the PMT.
-Beginning with FY22 awards, states will be required to submit to BJA a plan for collecting and reporting DCRA data.
+Beginning with FY 2023 awards, States must submit a DCRA state implementation plan with their applications, which includes its plan for collecting and reporting DCRA program data.
+The required elements in the DCRA state implementation plan can be found at: DCRA State Implementation Plan Guidance.
+Additionally, in any year in which the DCRA state implementation plan is not updated, states must submit a brief annual DCRA implementation update with their applications.
+BJA offers no-cost training and technical assistance to state JAG recipients to support DCRA data collection efforts.
+To learn more visit: https://bja.ojp.gov/program/dcra/training-and-technicalassistance.
 Additional information on DCRA reporting can be found on the DCRA web page and in the DCRA Reporting Guidance and FAQs.
+A state that fails to comply may, at the discretion of the Attorney General, be subject to not more than a 10-percent reduction of the funds that would otherwise be allocated for that fiscal year to the state under the JAG program.